 My older daughter’s classmate invited friends to fly on a private jet for Mick Jagger’s performance at the Super Bowl.
 My younger daughter’s classmate declined a movie outing because her mom didn’t get paid until the following week.
-These examples of financial differences occupy different ends of the economic spectrum.
-But both scenarios raised complicated feelings and questions for my teens.
+These examples of financial differences occupy both ends of the economic spectrum.
+But each scenario raised complicated feelings and questions for my teens.

-Your teen can probably discern which friends live in the fanciest houses or tote the most expensive bags.
-But they may not understand how money—or lack of it—can complicate relationships.
-Teens confronting friendship economics for the first time may not have a clue how to handle them, says Dr. Mary Gresham, a financial psychologist based in Atlanta.
+Your teenager can probably discern which friends live in the fanciest houses or tote the most expensive bags.
+Yet they may not understand how money—or lack of it—can complicate relationships.
+Teens confronting “friendship economics” for the first time may have no clue how to handle those situations, says Dr. Mary Gresham, a financial psychologist based in Atlanta.

-When teens desperately want to blend in, remind them that each family’s economic situation is distinct, adds author Beth Kobliner, a member of the President’s Advisory Council on Financial Capability for Young Americans.
+When teens desperately want to blend in, remind them that each family’s economic situation is distinct, adds author Beth Kobliner, personal finance commentator and journalist.

 “You can explain, ‘That’s not how our family chooses to spend our money.’
 And then talk about what your family does value, like spending time together watching movies over the weekend,” Kobliner says.

 If your teen has an affluent friend, give them vocabulary to gracefully decline an event that might break the bank.
 “I’d rather do something else,” or “That’s not how I want to spend my allowance.”
 Both acceptable and truthful ways to avoid overly expensive outings, suggests Gresham.

 If talking about money becomes too awkward, your teenager can say, “I don’t feel comfortable discussing this,” advises Variny Yim, regional director for Jump$tart Coalition for Personal Financial Literacy.
 “It’s teaching your kids that they have a choice in the matter.”